Can You Paint Over Varnish? – The In-Depth Guide

 Ready to start your painting project?
 Have a read through this article to find out if you can paint over varnish, as well as some top tips to keep in mind when painting over varnish!

 Varnish is a thick, transparent coat that is used to protect and give shine to surfaces.
 Varnishes are usually made of three components: a resin, a drying oil and a solvent or thinner.
 Different varnishes are a mixture of the same three components but can have slight variations in them.

-Varnish is most commonly used over wooden surfaces, like those that are part of tables, doors, staircases, and flooring.
-Now you may want to re-paint your wooden furniture to give it a new look, and the question thus arises – can you paint over varnish?
+Painter and decorators commonly use varnish on wooden surfaces, like those that are part of tables, doors, staircases, and flooring.
+Now you may want to re-paint your wooden furniture to give it a new look, and the question thus arises - can you paint over varnish?

 Can You Paint Over Varnish?